Persecution of Amhara people: Abductions and massacres

 Another mass murder occurred in Oromia when a controversial Oromo political elite, Jawar Mohammed, made a social media call to his supporters, complaining government's decision to remove the personal guards assigned to him.
 Following his call at night, organized Oromo actors came out and reportedly massacred Amhara— at least 86 people were killed.
-In parallel to the mass killings in Oromia, the abduction of 17 University Amhara students in 2019 by the OLF-OLA armed groups from Dembi Dolo University, and in other places were also reported.
+In parallel to the mass killings in Oromia, the abduction of 17 University Amhara students in 2019 by the OLA from Dembi Dolo University, and in other places were also reported.
 The families of these girls communicated that their children never returned.
 As of May 2022, this case remained open with no obvious action from officials.
-Other forms of abductions include— Amhara kidnapping in Wollega, Oromia, and other OLF-OLA targeted parts of the Amhara region.
+Other forms of abductions include— Amhara kidnapping in Wollega, Oromia, and other OLA targeted parts of the Amhara region.
 In addition, a series of mass killings and displacements of Amhara, Agew, and other groups, have been reported in the Benishangul-gumuz & Metekel, and the Southern SNNP regions.
 These are selected cases from the series of Amhara mass murders in various regions— see Massacres by region for locations of crimes across Ethiopia.

 The Ataye massacre

-Multiple attacks have been launched by the Oromo OLF-OLA groups with aggression into the Amhara Region in Northern Shewa— in Efrata Ena Gidim, and Kewet Weredas.
-The attacks included door-to-door mass executions in Ataye, Shewarobit, Jewuha, Senbete, Majete, Molale, and the surrounding villages.
-Ataye was once a vibrant Amhara business and a tourist town before the series of attacks carried out in 2020.
+Multiple attacks have been launched by the OLA and other Oromo militant groups with aggression into the Amhara Region in North Shewa— in Efrata Ena Gidim, and Kewet districts.
+The attacks included door-to-door mass executions in Ataye, Shewa Robit, Jewuha, Senbete, Majete, Molale, and the surrounding villages.
+Ataye was once a vibrant Amhara business and a tourist town before the series of attacks carried out in late 2020.
 The three consecutive mass violence within a short time reportedly ruined the majority of the city.

-Ataye was in the process of recovery from the destruction when the third TPLF-OLF joint attack occurred in 2021.
-Similarly, Majete and the surrounding towns were reportedly pillaged frequently by the OLF-OLA groups.
-Witness statements revealed that perpetrators were equipped with state-of-the-art snipers and artilleries when attacking Amhara.
+Ataye was in the process of recovery from the Ataye clashes when it faced its the third destruction as a result of the TDF-OLA joint offensive that occurred in November 2021.
+Similarly, Majete and the surrounding towns were reportedly pillaged frequently by the OLA militants.
+Witness statements revealed that perpetrators were equipped with snipers and artillery when attacking ethnic Amhara civilians.
 Surviving IDPs reported systematic collaborations between the killers and alleged state officials.
 These frequent attacks in the Northern Shewa are associated with acts of expansion and ethnic cleansing.

 In April 2021 a series of demonstrations were held in the Amhara region with a lead slogan, Beka or በቃ or NoMore, asking government officials for protective measures— for the waves of Amhara massacres that occurred in many locations.
 In response to these events, arbitrary detention and abuses were reported.
 These are selected cases from the series of Amhara mass murders in various regions— see Massacres by region for locations of crimes across Ethiopia.